Go Big? Common Problems With the Chevy Silverado 6.2L EcoTec3 V8

-The 6.2 EcoTec3 came in six variations.
+The 6.2L EcoTec3 came in six variations.
 Various versions have more problems than others, while some are common throughout.
-They are the L86 and L87 versions used in 2014-2018 Silverado and Sierra, 2014-2018 Yukon and Escalade, and 2014 to current Suburban and Yukon XL.
+They are the L86 V8 versions used in the 2014 to 2018 Silverado and Sierra, the 2014 to 2018 Yukon and Escalade, and the L87 in 2014 to the latest Suburban and Yukon XL.

 One of the main design features of the EcoTec3 V8 is direct fuel injection rather than port injection.
-With port injection, pressurized fuel is rammed into the cylinders, acting as a carbon flusher so to speak.
+With port injection, pressurized fuel is rammed into the cylinders, acting as a carbon flusher, so to speak.
 With direct injection, there is no pressurization of the fuel.
-That eliminates this aid
+That eliminates this aid.

 EcoTec3 V8 lifter collapse

 How it works is that “smart lifters” deactivate the camshaft from the cylinders.
-Unfortunately, these lifters tend to poop out and will collapse.
+Unfortunately, these lifters can poop out and collapse.
 When that happens, pushrods bend, which can begin a series of issues.
 At best, driveability is impaired.

-A8 automatic transmission issues
+A8 automatic transmission problems